 If your brain says you’re sad, the day becomes gloomy.

-If your brain says somebody else is trying to undermine you, you retreat in painful paranoia.
+If your brain says somebody else is trying to undermine you, you retreat into painful paranoia.

 But who is this brain?
-And what authorizes it to exert so much control over your life?
+And who or what authorizes it to exert so much control over your life?

-The new book will help guide you to GET OUT OF YOUR OWN WAY by understanding the construct of your mind, and the complex cognitive, emotional and spiritual forces that impact your happiness on your journey.
+My new book will help guide readers to get out of their own way by understanding the construct of their minds and the complex cognitive, emotional, and spiritual forces that impact their happiness on the journey.

-In order to make the book highly relevant to readers, I would like to collect a broad range of examples of how we “stand in our own way”.
-Some of these will come quickly to mind … social anxiety that prevents community engagement, self-doubt that undermines the ambitious entrepreneur, and the impatience or quick temper that hampers the best efforts of a committed husband.
+In order to make the book highly relevant to readers, I will be including a broad range of examples of how we stand in our own way.
+Some of these will probably come quickly to your mind: social anxiety that prevents community engagement, self-doubt that undermines the ambitious entrepreneur, and the impatience or quick temper that hampers the best efforts of a committed spouse.

-Each of us delivers less than our best on most days of every week.
-This is a source of immense stress and stands firmly between us and Abundance.
+Think of ways that you, your friends, your family, and your coworkers stand in your own way.
+Each of us delivers less than our best on most days.
+This is a source of immense stress and stands firmly between us and abundance.